apostrophecms/docs/docs/guide/contribution.md

 Most code in Apostrophe projects belong in particular files.
 Even if an example is hypothetical (e.g., a `cat` content type) there is a standard file structure.
 Identifying a file path can help developers know where to put the example code.

 When adding code blocks that represent parts of a file, include the location of that file at the beginning of the code block.
-It should be added in a comment of that file type's style (e.g., `//` for Javascript, `{# #}` for Nunjucks) and and be relative to the project root.
+It should be added in a comment of that file type's style (e.g., `//` for JavaScript, `{# #}` for Nunjucks) and and be relative to the project root.

 Nunjucks template example: